SYSLOG(2) Linux Programmer's Manual SYSLOG(2)

 DESCRIPTION

-about controlling the kernel printk() buffer, and the glibc wrapper
+control the kernel printk() buffer; the glibc wrapper function for the

 The kernel log buffer